mickem/adf-12c-tutorial/README.md

 The tutorial is open ended so your solution might differ from mine but the idea is to have fun and learn a bit about ADF along the process.
 The tutorial assumes basic ADF and google skills as there is not much in explinations.

-The enviornment can be found as a vagrant image here: https://github.com/mickem/adf-12c-enviornment

 The assignments are divided up in three basic areas: